delucis/v3.chrisswithinbank.net/bio/index.md

 Cordiale Scholarship, and at the University of Manchester (UK) where I received Bachelors and Masters degrees in music and composition, studying with Ricardo Climent.
-In September 2013, I joined the doctoral programme at Harvard University (USA) where I study with Chaya Czernowin.
-Other important musical encounters have included discussions with Pierluigi Billone, Martin Iddon, Rebecca Saunders and Steven Kazuo Takasugi, and work with the musicians of the JACK Quartet, soundinitiative, Talea Ensemble and Trio Atem amongst many others.
+In September 2013, I joined the doctoral programme at Harvard University (USA) where I study with Chaya Czernowin and Hans Tutschku.
+Other important musical encounters have included discussions with Pierluigi Billone, Martin Iddon, Rebecca Saunders and Steven Kazuo Takasugi, and work with the musicians of the JACK Quartet, soundinitiative, Talea Ensemble and Trio Atem, amongst many others.

 Last updated: {{ page.last_modified_at | date: '%-d %B %Y' }}
 {: class="ui small-text light-text" }